buildtesters/buildtest/docs/command_line_tutorial.rst

     buildtest build -b general_tests/configuration -x general_tests/configuration/ulimits.yml
     buildtest build -b general_tests/configuration -x general_tests/configuration

-You will notice in the 2nd command when buildtest has no buildspecs to build it will terminate immediately.
+You will notice in the second command when buildtest has no buildspecs to build it will terminate immediately.

 Buildtest supports test timeout which can be used if you don't want to wait indefinitely for test to complete.
 You can use ``--timeout`` option which will terminate test if it exceeds the timelimit.
 The timeout is in number of